This article is about the damaging effects of high blood sugar on the blood vessels after a meal.

 Solutions

-There are lifestyle changes that can prevent endothelial dysfunction.
+Lifestyle changes can prevent endothelial dysfunction.
 One is avoiding excess sugar.

 Another is rearranging the order of food intake.
 The proper order can slow sugar absorption and prevent an after-meal glucose spike by delaying gastric emptying and proactively increasing insulin.